 The physical 1975 “Horses” album, which still watches over me from a wall in my home office, comes with some strange history.
 I was without it for about five years, moving to Los Angeles in 1978 and leaving behind all my albums with my sister Bridget, who soon got married and left the records with someone else.
 It wasn’t a big deal at all, as I’ve never been much of a record collector.
 Plus, the “Horses” album had a pretty prominent skip.
 A quarter on the needle cartridge didn’t help, but I played it anyway and after a while, the skip was just the way the song went to me.

 Around 1983, I was at the Kam Drive-In swap meet (still my favorite thing to do on Oahu) and I came upon a booth that had all the standard secondhand fare, including a box of albums for, I think, $1 each.
 As I was thumbing through the usual Doobie Brothers, Maria Muldaur and Ozark Mountain Daredevils, I found that beautiful black and white Robert Maplethorpe photo of Patti staring right up at me.
 Sold!
 When I got home and played the record, all the memories came back.
-“My sins are my own, they belong to me, me,” Patti sang at one point and then it jumped to the next verse in mid-strum.
-“And she looked so fine “” It was my record!
+“My sins are my own, they belong to me, me,” Patti sang at one point and then it skipped to the next verse in mid-strum.
+“And she looked so fine.”
+It was my record!
 The one I dragged over to KIKI the day I got it.
 It came back to me, from a box on the ground next to a table of screwdrivers and naked Barbie dolls.

 I’ve got “Horses” on CD now and don’t own a turntable anyway, so I have the album up on the wall.
 Patti’s eyes are positioned at the same level as mine and sometimes when I’m trying to recall the time when my dreams were, like my friends, all still alive, I stare at those dark, deep-seated eyes.
 At heart, she was an American artist, at heart she was the Original Sin, a fan of the sinister and the sublime.
 The first “chick singer” I didn’t want to be with but wanted to be like.